wjanssens/flexid-java/README.md

 results in an order of decreasing change; time, sequence, partition.
 This differs from the order adopted by Instagram, so this library cannot be used to generate Instagram compatible Ids.

+There are many ways that you may decide to partition your ID space:
+* By Entity: Splitting up your ID space base on table or class
+    * If all entities share an ID space then you don't need to reserve any space for them in the partition field.
+This is the preferred scenario.
+    * If it's desirable to identify the type of entity from the ID then some number of bits of the partition need to be assigned to identify the entity.
+* By Domain: Splitting up a database based on business domain.
+    * If domains are completely independent and it's OK for IDs to overlap between domains then none of the partition bits need to be assigned to identify the domain.
+      This is the preferred scenario.
+    * If domains share an ID space then some number of bits of the partition field should be assigned to identify the domain and prevent collisions between domains.
+* By Shard: Splitting up a database row-wise, typically by user.
+    * Each shard needs to be assigned a unique ID and data is mapped onto a shard.
+    * The number of physical shards
+* By Cluster: Using multiple application servers to access the same database.
+    * If your application servers are stateless and don't assign IDs then you don't need to reserve any space for them in the partition field.
+This is the preferred scenario.
+    * If your application servers assign IDs then some number of bits of the partition need to be assigned to identify the server to prevent collisions between application servers.
+    * As more bits are allocated to cluster, fewer bits may be needed for sequence.

 Other strategies for generating IDs that aren't very interesting are:
 * Type 4 Random UUID
     * chance of collision only increases as data grows